ben-xD/push/tools/ios/README.md

 - Use it to send push notifications:
   - Send background push notifications: Run `./send_ios -b`
   - Send alert push notifications: Run `./send_ios`

+## Known issues

+iOS Simulators don't seem to support background message on simulators (when app is in foreground or background).